seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 const main = async () => {
   const app: FuchsiaApplication = await FuchsiaFactory.create<ExpressAdapter>(
         AppModule, // RootModule of project
-        new ExpressAdapter(), // Adapter that alows fuchsia to use express under the hood {} // a project config object[optional]
+        new ExpressAdapter(), // Adapter that allows fuchsia to use express under the hood {} // a project config object[optional]
     );